 There are several ways you can use your cannabis tincture, but it’s important to note that how you choose to use them will affect how your body absorbs them.

 Sublingual – Known as one of the fastest absorption methods, using cannabis sublingually allows for the extract to enter your bloodstream through the capillaries in your mouth— totally bypassing the digestive process.
 By placing a few drops under your tongue, effects are typically felt within 25-30 minutes or less.

 Ingestion – By infusing cannabis tinctures in your food or beverages, this method makes for a fun way to enjoy your cannabis.
 Unlike sublingual, using cannabis tinctures this way requires it to pass through the digestive system.
 This does take a little longer to fully absorb in the body (up to two hours or so)c however the effects typically last much longer than sublingual consumption.

 Topical – We didn’t discuss much about utilizing cannabis tinctures as a topical, but it is totally possible!
-You can use it for pain, inflammation, skin care or any other conditions.
+You can use it for pain, inflammation, skincare, or any other conditions.
 The possibilities are truly endless.

 When it comes to consuming your cannabis, as a general rule of thumb, start low and go slow.
-To be safe, avoid taking another dose for at least five hours after the first one to avoid experiencing an potentially uncomfortable experience.
-Though if effects are unsatisfactory, you may need to increase the dosage.
+To be safe, avoid taking another dose for at least five hours after the first one to avoid experiencing a potentially uncomfortable experience.
+Though if the effects are unsatisfactory, you may need to increase the dosage.
 And as always, be sure to consult your physician about what will work best for your needs.